 Another book discovered while passing in front of the window of my favorite bookshop (Ariane, reindeer).
 It was enough for me to see the cover to crack.

 Eating in the street ...
 One of my great pleasures in Asia, Thailand in particular.
 There are everywhere, at any time, street vendors, small open-air restaurants with their tiny plastic chairs, fruit vendors, donuts, soup, and mouth-watering stalls.
-The street food is a way of life there.
+The street food is a way of life out there.
 It's often delicious and not expensive at all!

-Small excerpt from the 4th cover:
+Small excerpt from the back cover:

 Street cooking is a way of life spread around the world.
 Far from fast food with a standardized taste, street food is, on the contrary, the affirmation of a strong cultural identity.
 Eating in small canteens or directly in the street is the best way to discover a country from the inside.